 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of patients prescribed antianxiety drugs.
-Antianxiety drugs are administered to residents suffering from depression or anxiety.
+This tells you the percent of patients who were given antianxiety medications.
+These medications are given to residents experiencing depression and anxiety.

 Managing Depression Among Residents

 In Generations at Mckinley Court, 31.81% of Patients